November 23, 2024

 Right out of the gate, I have the Philadelphia Flyers brass drafting Cole Eiserman, 17, from Newburyport, Massachusetts.
 GM Daniel Briere has been tasked with finding more skill down the middle, especially after trading 2022 fifth-overall pick Cutter Gauthier, to the Anaheim Ducks for defenseman Jamie Drysdale in January.

 With the raw talent he possesses along with his shot he looks NHL-ready, with similarities to Connor Bedard.
-He is a peer-bred sniper with silky hands to toe-drag release around defenders.
+He is a pure-bred sniper with silky hands to toe-drag release around defenders.
 With stick in hand, he is a dynamic shooting threat in any situation.

 He is seen as a one-dimensional player, resulting in the deflated draft stock.
 While he is not much of a playmaking threat, according to scouts, he sometimes struggles to find open space when carrying the puck.
 However, he reads plays extremely well and can bring more to his game over time.